 As of March 31, 2017, our board of directors consisted of eight members, six of whom are members pursuant to the board composition provisions of our existing certificate of incorporation and Third Amended and Restated Stockholders Agreement, which agreement is described under the "Certain Relationships and Related Party Transactions" section of this prospectus.
 These board composition provisions will terminate upon the completion of this offering.
 Upon the termination of these provisions, there will be no further contractual obligations regarding the election of our directors.
-Our board of directors will consist of six members upon the resignation of Dr. Kolchinsky and Mr. Sullivan prior to and contingent upon the closing of this offering.
 Our nominating and corporate governance committee and our board of directors may therefore consider a broad range of factors relating to the qualifications and background of nominees, which may include diversity, which is not only limited to race, gender or national origin.
 We have no formal policy regarding board diversity.
 Our nominating and corporate governance committee's and our board of directors' priority in selecting board members is identification of persons who will further the interests of our stockholders through his or her established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, knowledge of our business, understanding of the competitive landscape and professional and personal experiences and expertise relevant to our growth strategy.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their death, resignation or removal.
-Our amended and restated certificate of incorporation and amended and restated by-laws that will become effective upon the completion of this offering also provide that our directors may be removed only for cause by the affirmative vote of the holders of at least 75% of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our amended and restated certificate of incorporation and amended and restated by-laws that will become effective upon the completion of this offering also provide that our directors may be removed only for cause by the affirmative vote of the % of the votes that all our stockholders would be entitled to cast in an annual election of directors, and that any vacancy on our holders of at least board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.